-NQV Media presents Upon Her Lips: Heartbeats on Amazon and Vimeo from the 5th of July
+Following on from the successful Upon Her Lips: Pure Feels, NQV is back with their second collection of female shorts, Upon Her Lips: Heartbeats.
+NQV Media presents Upon Her Lips: Heartbeats on Amazon and Vimeo from the 5th of July.

 Life can be complicated, and our relationships with others even more so.
 Throughout our lives, we freely offer our hearts to others – sometimes through physical connections and sometimes through love or friendships.
-Each time we give our hearts, we reveal elements of our true selves, the barriers we erect to protect ourselves breached by a new relationship, hope, and a fresh connection.
-Sometimes these relationships last a lifetime, and sometimes they quickly fade.
+We reveal elements of our true selves each time we give our hearts.
+Sometimes, these relationships last a lifetime, and sometimes, they quickly fade.
 But, no matter how long they last, the memory of each person you let into your heart stays forever, their face etched into your journey.
+Following on from the successful Upon Her Lips: Pure Feels, NQV is back with their second collection of female shorts, Upon Her Lips: Heartbeats.

 After His Death (Israel)

-Directed by Lior Soroka, After His Death explores the secrets at the heart of family life.
-Secrets that often only surface after a loved one passes.
+Directed by Lior Soroka, After His Death explores the secrets at the heart of family life that often only surface after a loved one passes.
 Ayelet has a strained relationship with her mother and brother.
 But on her father’s sudden passing, she attends the funeral and tries to offer the support needed to the family surrounding her.
-However, her sexuality remains a hidden yet clear barrier in her family relationships.
-However, when Ayelet discovers photos of her father with another man, she confronts her mum about who this mysterious man is; her approach is quickly dismissed.
-However, it soon becomes clear that her father lived two lives with her mother’s knowledge.
-And as Ayelet grieves, she decides to contact the man her father loved alongside his wife.
-Soroka creates a delicate atmosphere where grief, denial and revelations take centre stage, as the reason for her mother’s distance becomes clear.
+However, her sexuality remains a hidden yet apparent barrier in her family relationships.
+However, when Ayelet discovers photos of her father with another man, she confronts her mum about who the mysterious man is; her mum’s response is quickly dismissed.

 Control (Sweden)